 Teleconsultation: Consultation, evaluation, and management services provided to patients via telecommunication systems without personal face-to-face interaction between the patient and healthcare provider.
 Teleconsultations include consultations by e-mail or other electronic means.

-We, Us, Our: Blue Cross and Blue Shield.
+We, Us, Our: Blue Cross and Blue Shield of Minnesota.

-You, Your: The contract holder and/or covered members as shown by the context.
+You, Your: The contract holder or member as shown by the context.

 STATEMENT OF ERISA RIGHTS